 I'd seen God work in such "coincidental" ways before.
 Not believing any of this was actually chance, I did attend the retreat.
 While there, I felt as if the Lord was taking a pair of tinted glasses away from my eyes.
 I had grown numb to how my culture truly viewed children -- and I had bought into it.
 I had bought into the idea that raising children was a burden - an inconvenience that I should put a halt to in the name of stewardship.
 I had paid lip service to the idea that children were a blessing, but deep down felt that this was an overwhelming phase of life that I longed to get under control (my control!).
 Studying scripture that weekend, I saw a picture of God's vision for family that I was previously blind to.
 It was a picture of abundance, inheritance, legacy, and blessing, which we had never truly taken to heart.
 The weekend was also incredible due to seeing a whole new picture of large families.
 Here were mothers of 6, 10...
 14 children, who were joyful, beautiful and vibrant - not falling apart, depressed and haggard as our culture would suggest.
 It was inspiring to hear how their families functioned, with joyful teamwork and community.
 These families had a spirit of dependence on the Lord and a passion for Him that was contagious - and it was rubbing off on their children.

 Mark and I felt that the Lord’s answer for us was to receive His blessing of children.
 If it was His will, then I knew that He would deal with our hearts.
 And He has.
-So much of the feeling of being burdened was lifted with our new perspective of children.
-Now, when facing frustration, I see it as a blessing that keeps me on my knees, resting in Christ’s grace, as spoken of in 2 Corinthians:

 One of the coolest things about this experience was simply the joy that comes from experiencing God and resting in Him.
 How amazing that when I seek the Lord concerning the details of my life, He is all too eager to give His guidance.
 His love is intimate – He really cares.
 Every area of my life that I’m willing to surrender to Him will be made new by allowing Him in.